zenml-io/zenml/README.md

 # 🆘 Getting Help

 The first point of call should be [our Slack group](https://zenml.io/slack-invite/).
-Ask your questions about bugs or specific use cases and someone from the [core team](https://zenml.io/company#CompanyTeam) will respond.
+Ask your questions about bugs or specific use cases, and someone from the [core team](https://zenml.io/company#CompanyTeam) will respond.
 Or if you prefer, [open an issue](https://github.com/zenml-io/zenml/issues/new/choose) on our GitHub repo.